gildasZ/Custom_Labeling-Tool/README.md

    **Option 2: Default SQLite**
    - Ensure the PostgreSQL database configuration in `settings.py` is commented out.
    - No additional setup is required.
-Ensure the default database configuration in `settings.py` is uncommented:
+Ensure the default database configuration in `settings.py` is uncommented (look for the following in the file):

     ```python
     DATABASES = {